rubenmantecon/htdp/notes.md

 ## 14.3 Similarities in Data Definitions

 Roughly speaking, a parametric data definition abstracts from a reference to a particular collection of data in the same manner as a function abstracts from a particular value.

+R: one little detail I thought of for the design recipe.
+Of the operations that can be done upon the data structures chosen to represent information, which ones naturally align with the perceived nature of the information?
+Are they native to the language?
+Do they need to be constructed (say, operate upon struct fields in a particular way, instead of simply adding two numbers)?